livewire/docs/source/docs/inline-scripts.blade.md

 @endcode

 @warning
 Please note that your scripts will be run only once upon the first render of the component.
-If you need to run a JavaScript function later - emit the event from the component and listen to it in JavaScript as described [here](https://laravel-livewire.com/docs/events/)
+If you need to run a JavaScript function later - emit the event from the component and listen to it in JavaScript as described <a href="https://laravel-livewire.com/docs/events/">here</a>)
 @endwarning

 ### Accessing the JavaScript component instance